SrGnis/Body-Health-System/docs/dev.md

 When an `LivingEntity` is created, the `BodyManager` is used to assign to it, if necessary, a `Body`.
-For this purpose, multiple `BodyAssignement` are used, which are composed of the `Body` to assign, a list of entities to which to apply this assignment, a priority to handle overwrites and a `shouldUse` method where additional logic can be specified.
+For this purpose, multiple `BodyAssignement` are used, which are composed of the `Body` to assign, a list of entities to which to apply this assignment, a priority to handle overwrites and a `shouldUse` `Predicate` where additional logic can be specified.
 These `BodyAssignement` can be created by other mods and will also be generated automatically when parsing the configuration.